theQuert/XPS-9360-macOS/README.md

   - Disable Camera

-  ## Things to fix after boot into the system successfully
+  ## Things to fix after booting into the system successfully

   - Download and install [Clover Configurator](https://www.macupdate.com/app/mac/61090/clover-configurator), then mount EFI partition.

-  -  Copy the whole folders and files from this repository to EFI partition, for booting without USB purpose.
+  -  Copy all folders and files from this repository to EFI partition, for booting without USB purpose.

-  -  Enter the `BIOS/Boot Sequence` adding new entry with path `/EFI/EFI/CLOVER/CLOVERX64.efi`
+  -  Enter `BIOS/Boot Sequence` , and adding new entry with path `/EFI/EFI/CLOVER/CLOVERX64.efi`

-  -  Activate Wifi and Bluetooth functions for `DW1560`, follow next step, or skip it.
+  -  To activate Wifi and Bluetooth functions for `DW1560`, follow next step, or skip it.

   -  You have to copy the kexts from path `/DW1560`  to `/Library/Extensions`, and then running  [Commands](https://github.com/the-Quert/macOS-Mojave-XPS9360/tree/master/Commands/rebuild_cache.sh)to fix the permission.
  ##### If booting with [OpenCore Configurator](https://mackie100projects.altervista.org/opencore-configurator/) rather than [Clover Configurator](https://www.macupdate.com/app/mac/61090/clover-configurator), the three kexts above has existed in `/OC/Kexts` already, you still have to copy them to `/Library/Extensions`, and then running `/tools/Kext Utility` to fix the permission.